D. A. Webb

 David Allardice Webb (12 August 1912 – 26 September 1994) was an Irish botanist and chair of botany at Trinity College, Dublin from 1949 to 1966.
 He was son of George and Dr Ella Webb.
-In Ireland he had studied under Henry Horatio Dixon and also studied in the United Kingdom.
-In addition to botany he edited a history of Trinity College with R. B. McDowell and published a book on the history of art in Trinity College.
+He studied botany at Trinity under Henry Horatio Dixon, later completing a PhD at Cambridge University.
+In addition to his botanical work, he edited a history of Trinity College with R. B. McDowell, and published a book on the history of art in Trinity College.
 In 1982 he received the Boyle Medal of the Royal Dublin Society.
 His botanical specialties included his work as a leading taxonomist of Saxifraga.
 He died in a car accident on his way to the University of Reading's herbarium.
 The eighth edition of An Irish Flora was renamed Webb's An Irish Flora in his honour.